ndanilo8/RaceStrategySimRacing/README.md

 # RaceStrategySimRacing
 A python written script/software for a race strategy maker specially designed for sim racing but could be used in real life racing

+still is still on its early stages.. but I'm updating the repo monthly